Intermittent Fasting and Cortisol

 Next they might use some, not all (because they hurt their point), studies done on Ramadan.
 Here’s one thing to remember, they cannot drink water during their fast so they are severely dehydrated and they get one meal per day.
 And guess what?
 Dehydration also leads to increased cortisol – so is this an accurate way to judge fasting?
 Is your guru explaining all of this when they bash fasting?

 Those of us who use intermittent fasting would never recommend that.
-Once again, we cannot extrapolate these findings for waking up and doing some cardio on an empty stomach, which has benefits in my opinion –
+Once again, we cannot compare these scenarios to waking up and doing some cardio on an empty stomach, which has benefits in my opinion –

 Here’s one, “testosterone/cortisol ratio values did not change significantly” Effects of Ramadan fasting on physical performance and metabolic, hormonal, and inflammatory parameters in middle-distance runners” (2009) —- These participants again with limited water intake and one meal per day for one month.